marouanekhabbaz/orm_connection_proxy_p1/README.md

      - returns the singleton instance of the class. and create a connetion pool to the data base.

      ####  `public boolean addMappedClass(Class<?>... clazzs) `
-     -  Create tables of classes passed in the database.
+     -  Create tables of classes passed as args into the database.

    - ###  DDL
      -    Class used to execute Data definition language statements CREATE , ALTER , TRUNCATE , DROP.